AvneeshSarwate/codex/visualizer/web/architecture.md

 # Visualizer Web Architecture

 This React application renders a live/replay view of events emitted by the Codex agent.
-It uses Vite for bundling, Valtio for state management, and p5.js for the animated header.
+It uses Vite for bundling, Valtio for state management, and a Konva-powered canvas for the animated header.

 ## Data Flow